VaughnHamilton/SW_Research/README.md

 ## Sex work // Laws : briefing papers
 3. [Erased: The impact of FOSTA-SESTA and the removal of Backpage on sex workers](https://hackinghustling.org/erased-the-impact-of-fosta-sesta-2020/)

+## Sex work // Health, Stigma
+1.[Prostitution stigma and its effect on the working conditions, personal lives, and health of sex workers]

 ## Sex work : Clients : peer reviewed / academic
 1. [The construction of intimacy in long-term commercial relationships in Sweden](https://doi.org/10.1080/13691058.2020.1857844)